 Pre-law and Honours French

 However, Karen’s dream of being a full-time artist stalled.
 Pulled from her studies at the art school she entered the University of New South Wales in pre-law studies.
 Law had been a long-term dream of her father’s and, being concerned about her future, he had decided she needed to spend her time in more useful endeavours.
 Four years later she graduated with a Bachelor of Arts Honours French Degree.
+Next to useless in Australia.
 Yet nothing is ever wasted.
 And life is filled with irony.
 Nevertheless Karen continued to draw sporadically.

 Karen moving into life

 After thirteen years in Australia Karen’s dad realised his dream of bringing his family back to Canada intact.
 At the age of twenty-six, with the social skills of a twelve-year-old, Karen embarked on the journey of discovery: how to live in the world.
 Her decision to be an artist stood.
 Since she had no idea where to begin. she Joined a sign company as a Girl Friday.
 She hoped to work her way into the jealously guarded design department.